 - to maintain contact with associations which pursue similar goals at international or national level.

-In order to achieve the aims it has set itself, the Association intends to carry out the
+3.2 In order to achieve its social aims, the Association carries out the following activities:

 - organising meetings of its members;

 - implementing studies or projects in order to achieve the objectives defined by the Association’s General Assembly;

 - setting up and running an Internet site as an efficient channel of communication with and between members.

 The Association is formed for an unlimited duration.

 TITLE II – MEMBERS

 Article 5: Minimum number

 The Association shall at all times have at least twelve members.